Lalasa1234/WaterBody_SemanticSegmentation/README.md

 Reference: https://arxiv.org/abs/1505.04597

-### Coding Blocks 👩‍💻👩‍💻
+### Coding Blocks 👩‍💻👩‍💻 **Specials comments for common mistake handling and justification**

-*EDA and testing geometric, color-space, and miscellaneous transformations *
+*EDA and testing geometric, color-space, and miscellaneous transformations*

 *Defining the PyTorch Dataset and Dataloader functions along with specific transformations for image data and masked data*